 Under the theme of Learning Opportunities for All: The Critical Role of Teachers, the 2016 Nigerian Annual Education Conference was aimed at recognising the importance of teachers, and generating ideas and practical strategies to provide the support they need to ensure the overall improvement of the quality of basic education in the country.
 The conference took place on 8th November 2016 in Abuja with the main objectives of;

-1. Providing an opportunity for communicating research evidence that will guide basic education policy and practice of the Federal and State governments, and to
+- Providing an opportunity for communicating research evidence that will guide basic education policy and practice of the Federal and State governments, and to

-2. Bringing together stakeholders in the Education and policy sector.
+- Bringing together stakeholders in the Education and policy sector.

 With the central role of teachers in mind, the purpose of this conference was to engage with questions on that directly affect teachers and impact on their ability to deliver quality education.
 It tackled issues of short, mid and long term strategies of improving teacher performance, responsibilities of stakeholders in the sector, the development of effective teacher management systems, and understanding the unique challenges for the profession during times of emergency and conflict.
 The conference presented information and evidence on these highlighted issues, before going on to engage in robust discussions with participants of the conference, and finally producing recommendations on how these issues can be sustainably improved.

-1. Improving the quality of teaching: a ten-year agenda
+- Improving the quality of teaching: a ten-year agenda

-2. Developing a coherent, systemic approach to managing teachers effectively
+- Developing a coherent, systemic approach to managing teachers effectively

-3. Rebuilding education services in emergencies: the role of, and support for teachers.
+- Rebuilding education services in emergencies: the role of, and support for teachers.

 The opening session featured the Vice President of the Federal Republic of Nigeria, Professor Yemi Osinbajo as the keynote speaker, underscoring the role of the government in providing support to teachers and recognising efforts made in the areas of teacher education, capacity building and professional development.
 In the lead presentation Professor Kwame Akyeampong set the tone for the subtheme discussions by illustrating the current scenario of teachers, advocating for making teacher quality a national priority in Nigeria by having more teachers of high quality and who are managed and supported to meet the learning needs of disadvantaged groups, particularly in areas where education services are being rebuilt.
 He ended the presentation by proposing some questions for discussion in each of the three subthemes.